bradbell/rustad/readme.md

     of the computation.

 4. Generic code that is is the same for different floating point types.
-    These types include numerical vectors that act element wise.
+    These types include numerical vectors that act element wise (for machine learning) .

 5. Derivative calculations can be used in the definition of new functions (that can be differentiated).
-    This is called AD evaluation of the original functions.
+    This uses called AD evaluation of the derivatives.

 6. Atomic functions and Checkpointing.
 Atomic function have been extended so that they stay atomic when used in functions that are AD evaluated.

 7. Generate compile and link source code for derivative calculations.

+8. Dynamic parameters; i.e., function arguments that are treated as constant during differeniation.

 ## Under Construction
-Add dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.

 ## Goals Before Stable API